Fenwick Tree¶

-Let, $f$ be some group operation (binary associative function over a set with identity element and inverse elements) and $A$ be an array of integers of length $N$.
+Let $f$ be some group operation (a binary associative function over a set with an identity element and inverse elements) and $A$ be an array of integers of length $N$.
+Denote $f$'s infix notation as $*$; that is, $f(x,y) = x*y$ for arbitrary integers $x,y$.
+(Since this is associative, we will omit parentheses for order of application of $f$ when using infix notation.)

-Fenwick tree was first described in a paper titled "A new data structure for cumulative frequency tables" (Peter M. Fenwick, 1994).
+The Fenwick tree is also called a Binary Indexed Tree (BIT).
+It was first described in a paper titled "A new data structure for cumulative frequency tables" (Peter M. Fenwick, 1994).

-For the sake of simplicity, we will assume that function $f$ is just a sum function.
+For the sake of simplicity, we will assume that function $f$ is defined as $f(x,y) = x + y$ over the integers.

-Given an array of integers $A[0 \dots N-1]$.
-A Fenwick tree is just an array $T[0 \dots N-1]$, where each of its elements is equal to the sum of elements of $A$ in some range $[g(i), i]$:
+Suppose we are given an array of integers, $A[0 \dots N-1]$.
+(Note that we are using zero-based indexing.)
+A Fenwick tree is just an array, $T[0 \dots N-1]$, where each element is equal to the sum of elements of $A$ in some range, $[g(i), i]$:

 where $g$ is some function that satisfies $0 \le g(i) \le i$.
-We will define the function in the next few paragraphs.
+We will define $g$ in the next few paragraphs.

-The data structure is called tree, because there is a nice representation of the data structure as tree, although we don't need to model an actual tree with nodes and edges.
-We will only need to maintain the array $T$ to handle all queries.
+The data structure is called a tree because there is a nice representation of it in the form of a tree, although we don't need to model an actual tree with nodes and edges.
+We only need to maintain the array $T$ to handle all queries.

 Note: The Fenwick tree presented here uses zero-based indexing.
-Many people will actually use a version of the Fenwick tree that uses one-based indexing.
-Therefore you will also find an alternative implementation using one-based indexing in the implementation section.
+Many people use a version of the Fenwick tree that uses one-based indexing.
+As such, you will also find an alternative implementation which uses one-based indexing in the implementation section.
 Both versions are equivalent in terms of time and memory complexity.

-Now we can write some pseudo-code for the two operations mentioned above - get the sum of elements of $A$ in the range $[0, r]$ and update (increase) some element $A_i$:
+Now we can write some pseudo-code for the two operations mentioned above.
+Below, we get the sum of elements of $A$ in the range $[0, r]$ and update (increase) some element $A_i$:

 def sum(int r):